Ghanasyam-bit/Todo-List-App/README.md

 # Todo-List-App

-Developed a web application utilizing MongoDB fortask management, with CRUD functionality fortasks.
+Developed a web application utilizing MongoDB for task management, with CRUD functionality fortasks.
 Implemented a task list display, allowing users to create,read and delete tasks.
 Implemented category functionality and EJS templating forimproved